OCHA-DAP/hdx-hapi/docs/data_usage_guides/affected_people.md

 which collects and analyzes data on population movements, displacements, and mobility patterns to provide timely information for humanitarian response efforts.
-THe DTM data used in HAPI is taken from their [publicly accessible API](https://dtm.iom.int/data-and-analysis/dtm-api), however we note that there are many country-specific DTM datasets [available on HDX](https://data.humdata.org/dataset/?dataseries_name=IOM%20-%20DTM%20Baseline%20Assessment&dataseries_name=IOM%20-%20DTM%20Event%20and%20Flow%20Tracking&dataseries_name=IOM%20-%20DTM%20Site%20and%20Location%20Assessment&organization=international-organization-for-migration&q=&sort=last_modified%20desc&ext_page_size=25),
+The DTM data used in HAPI is taken from their [publicly accessible API](https://dtm.iom.int/data-and-analysis/dtm-api), however we note that there are many country-specific DTM datasets [available on HDX](https://data.humdata.org/dataset/?dataseries_name=IOM%20-%20DTM%20Baseline%20Assessment&dataseries_name=IOM%20-%20DTM%20Event%20and%20Flow%20Tracking&dataseries_name=IOM%20-%20DTM%20Site%20and%20Location%20Assessment&organization=international-organization-for-migration&q=&sort=last_modified%20desc&ext_page_size=25),